Opa-locka, Florida: Opa-locka Police Department

 The city is served by the Opa-locka Police Department, located at the Opa-locka Government Center at 740 Fisherman Street.
 The department has an authorized force of 54 sworn officers and 10 civilian support staff.
 Since 2022, the chief of police has been Scott Israel, a former Broward County Sheriff who was hired in 2022 to replace acting police chief Michael Steel, who had been in the position since Steve Barreira resigned in late October 2021 after just months on the job.
 In 2019, Israel In a 2013 editorial, the Miami Herald called the city "crime-plagued" and the police department "deeply troubled".
 Florida Governor Ron DeSantis suspended Israel from his Broward County position in 2019 (replacing him with Gregory Tony), citing Israel's responses to the Fort Lauderdale airport shooting and the Stoneman Douglas High School shooting.

 Crime

 In 2004, Opa-locka had one of the highest homicide rates in the United States.
 The city has consistently experienced a high violent crime rate, particularly homicides with reports of frequently citing it as one of the most dangerous cities in the U.S.

 According to the FBI Uniform Crime Reports, in 2015 Opa-locka (with a population of 16,223), had 25 cases of murder, 33 cases of rape, 334 cases of robbery and 998 cases of aggravated assault.

 Opa-locka crime statistics reported an overall downward trend in crime based on data from 12 years, with both violent crime and property crime decreasing.
-Based on this trend, the crime rate in Opa-locka for 2013 was expected to be lower than in 2010.